-During this period, NigeriaWatch found that oil-related violence caused a total of 373 deaths in Abia, Akwa Ibom, Bayelsa, Cross River, Delta, Edo, Imo, Ondo and Rivers States.
 By all standards, 2008 was definitely not the Niger Delta's "most dangerous year on record", as alleged by the UN.
-While the Ogoni crisis of 1994-1994 was probably more severe, the region was already placed in 2002 in the 'high intensity conflict' category, with over 1,000 fatalities a year, "alongside more known cases such as Chechnya and Colombia".
+While the Ogoni crisis of 1994-1994 was probably more severe, the region was already placed in 2002 in the 'high intensity conflict' category, with over 1,000 fatalities a year, "alongside more known cases such as Chechnya and Colombia"40.
 Several factors contribute to overestimate the role of oil in violence.
 First and foremost, data extracted from the Nigerian press usually tends to underreport rural areas, especially the Middle Belt, Borno and the North-West where there are many land conflicts.
 In contrast, the oil industry attracts media attention and its activities are closely monitored in the Niger Delta.
 Moreover, press reports on social and ethnic conflicts are not always associated with their economic causes.
 After all, the fighting for the control of oil is also a land issue.

 The Middle Belt and the Muslim North are not so different in this regard.
 Even if they do not produce oil, people in these regions do fight to control whatever available economic resources there are.
-According to the University of Ibadan, for instance, 27 of the 32 areas of conflict studied in Benue State between 1980 and 2001 were actually over landownership, as were 4 out of 6 in Plateau State between 1991 and 2000, 8 out of 13 in Kogi State between 1991 and 2000 and 5 out of 13 in Nasarawa State between 1985 and 2001.
+According to the University of Ibadan, for instance, 27 of the 32 areas of conflict studied in Benue State between 1980 and 2001 were actually over landownership, as were 4 out of 6 in Plateau State between 1991 and 2000, 8 out of 13 in Kogi State between 1991 and 2000 and 5 out of 13 in Nasarawa State between 1985 and 200141.
 Not only were these clashes deadly, but they also tended to last longer than other types of violence (see the graph below).
-Furthermore, many people were forced to escape from violence, hence their nickname mba vevese num ("those who fled the war").
-According to figures collected in 2002, there were 110,467 internal refugees registered in camps, as well as 374,952 living in host communities in the States of Nasarawa, Taraba, Plateau and Benue.
-Oil conflicts in the Niger Delta accounted for a minority of the total number of displaced people in the country: 50,000 out of 1.270.000 in 1997.
+Furthermore, many people were forced to escape from violence, hence their nickname mba yevese num ("those who fled the war").
+According to figures collected in 2002, there were 110,467 internal refugees registered in camps, as well as 374,952 living in host communities in the States of Nasarawa, Taraba, Plateau and Benue42.
+Oil conflicts in the Niger Delta accounted for a minority of the total number of displaced people in the country: 50,000 out of 1,270,000 in 199743.
+Another reason not to overemphasize the role of oil in violence has to do with the complexity of the industry.
+Production and distribution activities must be analysed separately.
+On a national level, oil distribution is far more dangerous, as it includes armed attacks on filling stations, tanker accidents and the theft of petrol or inflammable products that are much more lethal than crude oil in the event of an explosion.
+In contrast, violence in oil production is limited to extraction areas only, mainly in the Niger Delta.